Time needs accuracy and not complexity. We give you 3 reasons why GPS can be inaccurate.

 Now, GPS is device-dependent.
 The failure to carry the smartphone along intentionally or unintentionally and forgetting to clock-in through the phone at the right location would add to the woes of the time tracking.
 This system can be counterproductive to the admins who are managing the overall time records and will result in additional measures in terms of processes to validate the time tracking created.

-If you would like to talk to us further on any specific requirements here on ‘Employees time tracking’ or would like a personalized demo to see it in action from our agents, then leave us a note here.
-Or if you would like to directly book a time slot with our Account managers, you could look at their calendar slots here and book one – Book with Tim, Book with Mevlona.
+If you would like to talk to us further on any specific requirements here on ‘Employees time tracking’ or would like a personalized demo to see it in action from our agents, then leave us a note for a free demo here.

 Understand how phones and GPS work and how they don’t